 Row 1 of Body: Ch 1 (do not count the ch as a st), work 2hdc* in each of the next 4 sts, turn (8) *note that this is the only row that you will work half double crochets, this is correct and by design

-Row 2-9: Ch 1 (does not count as a st now or for rest of body), sc in each st across row, turn (8)
+Row 2-9: Ch 1 (does not count as a st now or for the rest of the body), sc in each st across row, turn (8)

 Decision Time!
-You are almost done with your first gingerbread piece, but first you need to decide if you want to make a girl or boy version.
-Follow the correct instructions below, after the body is completed the body length will be about 3″ long):
+You are almost done with your first gingerbread piece, but first you need to decide if you want to make a girl or a boy version.
+Follow the correct instructions below.
+After the body is completed, the body length will be about 3″ long.

-Boy Row 10-13: Ch 1, sc in each st across, turn (8) at the completion of row 13 go ahead and fasten off and weave in yarn ends.
+Boy Row 10-13: Ch 1, sc in each st across, turn (8) after row 13, go ahead and fasten off and weave in yarn ends.

 Girl Row 10: Ch 1, 2sc in first st, sc in each of the next 6 sts, 2sc in last st, turn (10)